carmen-carrasco/OCR-SF-19th-Peru-Argentina/README.md

 ## Citation

-Carmen Carrasco Luján, _data for 19th Century Science Fiction from Peru and Argentina_, University of Geneva, 2023
+Carmen Carrasco Luján, _data for 19th Century Speculative Fiction from Peru and Argentina_, University of Geneva, 2024